 The development of tomorrow’s alternative energy systems depends on advanced materials research.
-R&D projects researching modern energy solutions are looking into challenges such as how to improve cost, efficiency, and lifespan for existing energy processes and products, and developing and refining new energy technologies and solutions.
+R&D projects researching future energy solutions are looking into challenges such as how to improve cost, efficiency, and lifespan for existing energy processes and products, and develop and refine new energy technologies and solutions.

-Simultaneously, one of the main industry concerns is finding more environmentally friendly raw materials and more sustainable sourcing.
+One of the main concerns is also finding more environmentally friendly raw materials and more sustainable sourcing.

 - Charge transport mechanisms in materials